-The Nominating and Executive Compensation Committee (the 'Committee') of the Board of Directors (the 'Board') is composed entirely of members of the Board who were not, during the term prior to service on the Committee or during the period of service on the Committee, granted options under any Company stock option plan.
+The Nominating and Executive Compensation Committee (the "Committee") of the Board of Directors (the "Board") is composed entirely of members of the Board who were not, during the term prior to service on the Committee or during the period of service on the Committee, granted options under any Company stock option plan.
 No member of the Committee is a current or former employee or officer of the Company or any of it's affiliates.
-Decisions concerning compensation of the Company's executive officers generally are made by the Committee and all decisions by the Committee relating to compensation of the Company's executive officers are reviewed by the full Board, except that decisions relating to awards under the Company's 1993 Stock Option Plan must be solely made by the Stock Option Committee (the 'SOC') in order for the grants or awards under such plan to satisfy Rule 16b-3 of the Securities Exchange Act of 1934.
+Decisions concerning compensation of the Company's executive officers generally are made by the Committee and all decisions by the Committee relating to compensation of the Company's executive officers are reviewed by the full Board, except that decisions relating to awards under the Company's 1993 Stock Option Plan are made by the Stock Option Plan Committee (the "SOC").